Introduction to Dental Services

 Frequently Asked Questions (FAQs)

-1. Does Medicare cover dental?
+1. Does Medicare cover routine dental work?

 No. Original Medicare doesn’t cover routine dental care like exams, cleanings, or dentures.

-2. How can I get dental insurance with Medicare?
+2. How can I get dental insurance?